browserengineering/book/book/security.md

 Even though this form is on the evildoer's website, when you submit the form, the browser will make an HTTP request to the *guest book*.
-And that means it will send its guest book cookies, so it will be logged in, so it will post to the guest book.
-But the user has no way of knowing which server a form submits to---the attacker's web page could have misrepresented that---so they may have posted something they didn't mean to.
+And that means it will send its guest book cookies, so it will be logged in, so the guest book code will allow a post.
+But the user has no way of knowing which server a form submits to---the attacker's web page could have misrepresented that---so they may have posted something they didn't mean to.[^further-disguise]

+[^further-disguise]: Even worse, the form submission could be
+    triggered by JavaScript, with the user not involved at all.
+And this kind of attack can be further disguised by hiding the entry widget, pre-filling the post, and styling the button to look like a normal link.

 Of course, the attacker can't read the response, so this doesn't leak private data to the attacker.
 But it can allow the attacker to _act_